 3. Mandore Garden, Jodhpur

 In this beautiful garden, there are four stories with fine columns made of red sandstone.
-It houses the hall of heroes honouring the deities and Rajput folk heroes.
+It houses the hall of heroes honoring the deities and Rajput folk heroes.
 Here, you’ll also find a sacred shrine dedicated to the ‘Three Hundred Million Gods’.

 4. Dubai Marina

 It is an artificial canal city built along the Persian Gulf shoreline.
-Inspired by the Concord Pacific Place along False Creek in Vancouver, BC, Canada, this place is home to various restaurants, gyms and boutiques.
+Inspired by the Concord Pacific Place along False Creek in Vancouver, BC, Canada, this place is home to various restaurants, gyms, and boutiques.

 6. Atlantis the Palm, Dubai

-Iceland is popular for its striking landscapes, hot springs and lava fields.
+Iceland is popular for its striking landscapes, hot springs, and lava fields.
 Massive glaciers can be found in Vatnajökull and Snæfellsjökull national parks.
 Catch a glimpse of Iceland’s Viking history at the National and Saga museums in Reykjavik, the capital city.